 - Heat extra virgin olive oil in a deep soup pot and then add ground beef to it.
 Cook ground beef thoroughly in a large pot, until no longer pink.

-- Add onion and bell pepper and cook 2-3 minutes or until they are soft.
+- Add onion and bell pepper and cook with the lid on for 5 minutes or until they are soft.

 - Serve and enjoy!